wandyezj/wandyezj.github.io/art/haikus.md

 Be an engineer, fund your artistic career, profit everywhere.

 Only post the best, revise if possible, discard the others

+the machinery
+of our capitalism
+is built on corpses
+brightens our future

+So many options to choose
+adventures await
+adventure awaits
+options twin and intersect
+Choose Your Own Haiku

 ### Commandments